andynines/elementary-cellular-automata/readme.md

 ## Documentation

-The following is a brief documentation of the public methods in each of this repository's libraries.
+The following is a brief documentation of the public methods in each of this repository's libraries, even though literally no one is ever going to use any of them.

 ### eca.h